Limited special offer for Chinese students!

 FAA to CAAC License Conversion Process

-If you plan to return to China after training, here is exactly how the Civil Aviation Administration of China (CAAC) handles the conversion of a U.S. FAA certificate.
-The Chinese authority does not automatically validate a foreign CPL, but your FAA training and hours form the technical foundation for a successful conversion.
+If you plan to return to China after training, here is exactly how CAAC handles conversion of a U.S. FAA certificate.
+Your FAA training and hours form the technical foundation for a successful conversion.

 The typical conversion timeline is 3 to 6 months after returning to China, compared to 2 to 4 years of additional training if you start CAAC from zero.
 A complete FAA Commercial Pilot Certificate with Multi-Engine and 200+ hours is the strongest starting package for conversion.